Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 6134 Hwy.
 9, Felton

 1301 Main St., Watsonville

-In addition, many local drugstores offer at-home tests, which cost on average $25.
+In addition, many local drugstores offer at-home tests, which cost on average $25 — though tests have been selling out fast.
 Though these tests are quick and generally accurate, they are not accepted for travel purposes or by most facilities requiring a recent negative test.

 Finally, the table below lists additional testing resources in Santa Cruz County.
 Be sure to call ahead, however, as almost all require appointments.